Drawings without a pencil outline

-I am thinking of something not too difficult, just something lovely to paint that leads me into the summer mood.
+I am thinking of something not too difficult, just something lovely to paint that leads me to the summer mood.
 In today’s post, I would like to show you something fun to paint.
 There are no rules, just grab some paint and paper. keep in mind to have fun and that’s all that matters!
 I got my chilled Sangria and my paints, what more can you ask for?

 The style I am doing here is kind of sloppy so, therefore, I suggest that you trying doing the drawings without a pencil outline.
 If you are in a learning process I can recommend that you draw like this and skip the whole pencil and the rubber stuff.
 By doing this over and over I believe you can develop a style really quickly and along the way you pick up a lot of experience.
-We learn by all the mistakes ……. no mistakes…. no learning
+We learn from all the mistakes ……. no mistakes…. no learning

 You know you can’t buy confidence, you have to earn it by working and making mistakes, right?
 This is how you find your style and achieve confidence.

-Supply list for the watercolour painting
+Supply list for the watercolor painting

 - Watercolor paints – I’ve used the Sennelier French Wc Metal Set Of 24 Half Pans

-- Sketch book – I love the “ Artists MIXED MEDIA” , by Daler- Rowney .
+- Sketchbook – I love the “ Artists MIXED MEDIA” , by Daler- Rowney .
 11.7×16.5 inches/ 30×42 cm.
-I post a link to a sketch book looking like it is the same but has a different design.
+I post a link to a sketchbook looking like it is the same but has a different design.

 - Paint brushes- I love Raphael Kazan Squirrel Mop – Size 0

 - India Ink Pebeo Graphic India Ink, 45-Milliliter

 - Micron pen Sakura 30061 3-Piece Pigma Micron Blister Card Ink Pen Set, Black